 Invoice discounting is probably the simplest form of invoice finance.
 As with all types of invoice finance, with invoice discounting you sell unpaid invoices to a lender and they give you a cash advance that’s a percentage of the invoice’s value.
-Once your customer has paid the invoice, the lender pays you the remaining balance minus their fee.Get working capital
+Once your customer has paid the invoice, the lender pays you the remaining balance minus their fee.Get invoice discounting

-Another way to look at discounting is that it’s a series of short-term business loans using invoices as security.
+Another way to look at invoice discounting is by seeing it as a series of short-term business loans using invoices as security.
 In other words, the lender knows that you’re owed the money, so will lend you most of it before your customer has actually paid you.

 Invoice discounting is normally confidential (it's sometimes called 'confidential invoice discounting'), and you’ll continue to deal with customers yourself as normal — your customers won’t know you’re using a finance provider.
 The downside to this is that you’ll still have to chase invoices yourself, unlike invoice factoring.

 Invoice discounting is similar to factoring, however there is one fundamental difference.
 With factoring, your customers might know that you're in receipt of finance because the lender will typically manage your sales ledger and credit control processes.
 As such, they’ll chase any late payments on your behalf.
 On the other hand, invoice discounting allows you to retain autonomy over all communications and customer service.

 Joe’s Business has just started a discounting facility with The Invoice Company to help with cashflow, and Joe issues an invoice to his customer worth £10,000 for work he’s already completed.
 Joe’s agreement with The Invoice Company states that the advance percentage (also known as 'initial percentage' or 'prepayment percentage') is 75% — that means Joe is advanced £7,500 by The Invoice Company as soon as the invoice is raised.